 Volunteers are at the heart of the Rainier Valley Food Bank.

-Including repeat visitors, RVFB feeds over 20,000 people every month with only three full-time staff members — we need our volunteers!
-In 2014 volunteers logged over 16,000 hours — the equivalent of 7 full-time employees.
+Including repeat visitors, RVFB feeds 22,000 people every month with only four full-time staff members and three AmeriCorps members — we need our volunteers!
+In 2016, 668 people volunteered 4,519 times, donating 19,019 hours — the equivalent of 9 full-time employees.

 RVFB has a diverse, interesting and fun volunteer base.
 We rely on volunteers to distribute food, provide marketing and fundraising help, organize fun community events, and make some new friends!